PetraSp/ApiumAcademy-CSS/README.md

 ## Introduction

 We have learned about BEM and SUIT CSS.
-Now it's time to practice what we learned by cloning the first tweet.
+Now it's time to practice by cloning the first tweet.

-Jack Dorsey created in 2006.
-When it was ready to launch, he published the following:
+Jack Dorsey created Twitter in 2006.
+When it was ready to launch, he published:

 "just setting up my twttr"